Was Mr. Rogers a Navy SEAL? No, not only that, but Mr. Rogers was never in the military.

 Social Media: A Catalyst for Myth Propagation

 Social media has become a hub for the propagation of untruths in our digital era.
 The rapidity with which information spreads on these networks makes it challenging to verify its authenticity before it gains widespread acceptance.
+This environment fuels the creation and dissemination of myths, like the one about Fred Rogers‘ supposed past as a military sniper.

 Taking the case of Fred Rogers and his supposed sniper past into account, posts circulating this myth may gain traction from individuals who find the narrative compelling due to their notions about heroism and masculinity.
+The idea of a gentle television personality having a hidden, more aggressive history adds an element of intrigue that challenges our everyday perceptions.

 Beyond sharing intriguing tales, cognitive biases like confirmation bias also come into play here.
 This is when we tend towards seeking out and believing data that aligns with our pre-existing beliefs.
 This research provides further insight into how cognitive biases influence belief formation.